 What types of financial assistance are available?

 Chamberlain provides you with individualized support throughout your educational journey beginning with the admissions process.
 Your admissions representative will work with you to build a schedule that will work with your life and finances, whether that's one class or three.
 Check out the Net Price Calculator for an estimate of federal and institutional aid.

 Costs subject to change each session and vary by individual circumstances.*Military rate is defined as active duty, veterans, retired military, Department of Defense and Veterans Affairs employees and spouses of active duty/veteran/retired military.

 Chamberlain partners with healthcare institutions, community colleges and associations to provide accessible educational opportunities for healthcare professionals.
 Check to see if you qualify for a group-specific tuition rate because of your association with one of our healthcare partners.

 * Chamberlain University is accredited by The Higher Learning Commission (HLC, www.hlcommission.org, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, 800.621.7440).
 HLC is a regional agency that accredits U.S. colleges and universities at the institutional level.
 Accreditation provides assurance to the public and to prospective students that standards of quality have been met.

-At this time, Chamberlain University cannot accept inquiries from Arkansas, Delaware, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Oregon, South Carolina, Washington, Wisconsin or Washington D.C. for the Master of Public Health degree program.
+At this time, Chamberlain University cannot accept inquiries from Maryland, Massachusetts, Minnesota, New Mexico, North Carolina, Ohio, Oregon, South Carolina, Wisconsin or Washington D.C. for the Master of Public Health degree program.

 Apply Now Request More Info